digitallawyer/openlegaldictionary/_definitions/natural.md

 title: Natural
 permalink: "/definitions/natural.html"
-body: The juristic meanlng of this term does not differ from the vernacular, except ln the cases where lt ls used ln op
+body: The juristic meanlng of this term does not differ from the vernacular, except in the cases where it is used in op
 published_at: '2018-07-07'
 layout: post
 ---